hoehermann/purple-gowhatsapp/README.md

   Files are downloaded to `~/.pidgin/gowhatsapp`.
 * Under the hood: Reasonable callback mechanism thanks to [Eiron Robb](https://github.com/EionRobb).
 * Fetch contacts from phone, keep track of time last seen, download of user profile pictures courtesy of [Markus Gothe](https://github.com/nihilus).
+* Reasonable support for group chats and bitlbee-compatible password handling by [yourealwaysbe](https://github.com/yourealwaysbe).

 *Note:* You may need to force the TLS version to 1.2 using the NSS plug-in for download of user profile pictures to work on some systems.